 Then comes the third strike.
 The client has to download the file, read it and store it on their device, print it out and sign it, scan it and attach it to send it back.
 For someone who’s trying to get the client to sign and spend money, you sure are making it incredibly difficult for the client.
 Each extra step takes you further away from the conversion.
 In an era when you can make payments with a face scan on your phone, this feels like the stone age.

-That leads me to the next point.
-If you’ve tried opening Word files on a phone or tablet, you’ll notice that they are difficult to view.
+If you’ve ever tried opening Word files on a phone or tablet, you’ve also noticed that they are difficult to view.
 You have to pinch in and out to see the full document.
 Reading a Word file on a phone can take quite a bit of time compared to reading it on a laptop or a computer.

 Then there is the problem of integrations.
 Word files cannot be connected to any of your other crucial apps like CRMs, email marketing software, payment processors, and others.